omarmeky/foundation-wysihtml5-rails/README.md

 This project is a fork from [Nerian's `bootstrap-wysihtml5-rails`](https://github.com/Nerian/bootstrap-wysihtml5-rails) and it was modified to work with Zurb Foundation.

+## Demo app

+You can access: http://foundation-wysihtml5-demo.herokuapp.com/ to see it working, also you can find its code [here](https://github.com/josemarluedke/foundation-wysihtml5-rails-demo).

 ## Compatible with Foundation 4 and 5

 Tested on Foundation 4 and 5.